TeCoEd/Christmas-Jumper-Lights/README.md

 Project website: http://www.tecoed.co.uk/crimbo-lights-hack.html

-(This has also been adapted to create a LED Hat)
+(This has also been adapted to create an LED Hat)